Shotgun Safety Code of Practice

 Carrying a shotgun out of a slip

 When you are not shooting but have the gun out of its slip, it should be carried empty, open and over the crook of the arm, not over the shoulder or in any other way.
-The muzzles should not be rested on your feet.
+The muzzles should not be rested on your foot.

 Passing a shotgun to someone